postrational/har2grinder/README.md

 1. Fire up Chrome and open the DevTools.

-2. Click the gear icon in the bottom right corner and disable the cache.
+2. Open the Network tab of the DevTools.

-3. Open the Network tab of the DevTools.
+4. Clear the Network history ("no entry" icon).

-4. Clear the Network history ("no entry" icon at bottom).
+5. Choose the option to `Preserve log` upon navigation.

-5. Choose the option to Preserve Log upon navigation (circle icon turns red).
+5. Choose the option to `Disable cache`.

 6. Navigate around your site.

-7. After you navigate to the pages you want to test, right-click on the network history panel and choose "Copy All as HAR".
+7. After you navigate to the pages you want to test, right-click on the network history panel and choose "Copy > Copy All as HAR".
 Save the clipboard to a .har file.

 For more information check out [my blog post][blog].